Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ```

 2) looping through an an array with a java **`iterator`**

+All methods of the java class 'ArrayList' can be accessed

 ```python
 myarr[] = [1, 0.3, 23.0d, 1000L, 0x09, "mega"]
 println("myarr: " + myarr)